Pedro-Grimaldi-Hansel/Pedro-Grimaldi-Hansel/README.md

    <br>
 </div>

-- Currently working as a developer and project manager and multiplier advisor at Code Empresa Jr.
+- Currently working as an intern in software engineering at LEVTY.
-- Studying ReactJs and NextJs
+- Studying React.JS and French
 - Contact me by email: pedroghansel@gmail.com

 <div align="center">